QUT-AMS/Constitution/Role-Descriptions.md

 - Acts as MC/host during events, keeping energy high and guiding attendees through the schedule.
 - Coordinates volunteers running individual activities or game stations.
 - Collects quick feedback during/after events to improve future activities
-- Writes short event reflections summarizing what worked well, what can be improved, and key audience feedback for future planning.
+- Writes short event reflections summarising what worked well, what can be improved, and key audience feedback for future planning.

 ## Presentation Facilitator